EFL STATEMENT: COVID-19 TEST RESULTS

 The EFL will continue to make regular and relevant announcements as appropriate in respect of the testing programme to support competition integrity and transparency.

-No specific details as to clubs or individuals will be provided by the EFL.
+No specific details as to Clubs or individuals will be provided by the League.